numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 We propose to clean up NumPy's Python API for the NumPy 2.0 release.
-This includes a more clearly defined split between what is public and what is private, reducing the size of the main namespace by removing aliases and functions that have better alternatives.
+This includes a more clearly defined split between what is public and what is private, and reducing the size of the main namespace by removing aliases and functions that have better alternatives.